UnacceptableBehaviour/movie_picker/README.md

 A little python practice, scraping, flask, basic web.

 ## Next steps
-Integrate IMDB queries into MMdia class (was Pass the information to scraper, gather information.)
-Make MMdia serializable - w/ meta class?
-Build DB / non-valatile storage (JSON file will do to start).
+X-ref search result and query using doc_ditsance to get nearest match Make MMdia serializable - w/ meta class? (allow to and from JSON/DUMPS) Build DB / non-valatile storage (JSON file will do to start).
 Display information using flask & boostrap cards.
 Allow toggling of favourite icon, seen it icon